Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ### Replier Side

 The orion-pyspark replier is currently a library composed by:
-- **`Replier Lib`**: Python 3.8 library to import and use in a custom spark job that converts a stream of processed data into a JSON body (based on a blueprint) and sends it with a API request.
+- **`Replier Lib`**: Python 3.8 library to import and use in a custom spark job that converts a stream of processed data into a Http request body and sends it with a API request.
-- **`Replier configuration file`**: a configuration file to set the API URL, method, some fundamental HTTP headers and the placeholder character for the JSON blueprint
+- **`Replier configuration file`**: a configuration file to set the API URL, method, some fundamental HTTP headers and the placeholder character for the request body blueprint

 ## Requirements and installation